About

 Current Openings

-List of 12 items.
+List of 11 items.

 • All School Orchestra and Music Teacher

 Hilton Head Preparatory School seeks a well-rounded, full-time performing arts teacher for the 2025-2026 school year.
 This is an exciting opportunity for a dedicated music professional to become part of our vibrant school community.
 Hilton Head Prep has a long history and tradition of nurturing students’ musical talents and love for the visual and performing arts as an integral part of a well-rounded educational experience.
-Working closely with other members of the Performing Arts Department, this educator is responsible for designing a curriculum and instructing courses such as orchestra for students in grades Pre-K to 12.
+Working closely with other members of the Performing Arts Department, this educator is responsible for designing a curriculum and instructing courses, such as Orchestra, for students in grades Pre-K to 12.
 The performing arts teacher is responsible for the overall implementation of lower school strings instruction and an inclusive middle school and high school orchestra program.
 This includes the daily organization and management of classes and preparation for events and performances.
-The teacher will need to be experienced in meeting the differentiated needs of both novice and experienced orchestra students.
+The teacher will need to be experienced in meeting the diƯerentiated needs of both novice and experienced orchestra students.
 In addition to teaching, the educator will communicate regularly and proactively with students, families, and colleagues; contribute positively to the overall school culture by fulfilling duties as assigned; and serve on school committees as requested or desired.

-This position begins August 4, 2025.
+This position begins August 3, 2026.

 Essential Functions: